toxicity1985/atoum-documentation/source/en/option_cli.rst

 -nccfc <classes> / --no-code-coverage-for-classes <classes>
 ===========================================================

-This option allows you to disable the generation of the code coverage report for one or more class.
+This option lets you disable the generation of the code coverage report for one or more class.

 .. code-block:: shell